progressive-instruments/phrasa-docs/docs/getting_started.md

 ## Summarizing

-I hope now you have a much better understanding of what can be done with Phrasa.
+Phew...
+I sure hope you now have a grasp of what can be done with Phrasa.

-I advise you to try and extend the examples you've seen in this tutorial, and whenever you're ready - go deeper into <u>Concepts</u>, where you'll find everything you need to know about the language.
+I advise you to try and play around with the examples you've seen in this tutorial.
+The <u>Concepts</u> section will be available soon, including all the information you require to dive in.

 Enjoy the ride :)

+Erez.